isallam/classic_objy_mt/README.md

         * DbsSite.ddl

 # Run the test
 You can runt he test from the main project directory using either *debug/mt_test.exe* or *release/mt_test.exe*.
-It assume that the FD boot file is data/testfd.boot, otherwise you need to edit src/main.cpp to point to the correct file path.
+It assumes that the FD boot file is data/testfd.boot, otherwise you need to edit src/main.cpp to point to the correct file path.